britannic/blacklist/README.md

 We greatly appreciate any and all donations - Thank you!
 Funds go to maintaining development servers and networks.

-## Note: This is 3rd party software and isn't supported or endorsed by Ubiquiti NetworksÂ®
+## Note: This is 3rd party software and isn't supported or endorsed by Ubiquiti Networks®

 ## **Contents**